pivotal/docs-platform-automation/docs/tasks.md

     For GCP, if service account is used, the property associated_service_account has to be set explicitly in the `iaas_configuration` section.

 ### configure-ldap-authentication
-Configures Ops Manager with an external LDAP user store and admin user account.
+Configures Tanzu Operations Manager with an external LDAP user store and admin user account.
 See [configure-authentication](#configure-authentication) to configure an internal user store, and [configure-saml-authentication](#configure-saml-authentication) to configure with SAML.